High Tech Campus Eindhoven ready to compete with big global tech hubs

 In order to attract new talent and inspire and educate current Campus residents, HTCE will establish a special High Tech Academy.
 The Campus will cooperate with renowned educational institutes.
 Like the Jheronimus Academy of Data Science (JADS), Vlerick Business School, Holland Innovative and the Eindhoven University of Technology (TU/e).
 Top international speakers will be invited to Eindhoven to share their vision of the future.
 Diversity also plays an important role on Campus.
 The recently established platform Female Tech Heroes aims to inspire more women to take up work in the technology sector.

 The High Tech Campus is still growing rapidly.
-Currently the Campus houses more than 200 companies and 12.000 employees.
+Currently the Campus houses about 300 companies and 12.000 employees.
 ‘High level professionals from all over the world are amazed when we give them a tour of the Campus,’ Neggers says.
 ‘They tell us this place beats the Facebook Campus.
 It’s up to High Tech Campus Eindhoven and the Brainport region to spread this message all over the world.’